DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

     \ You have a warehouse and you are already sending data there.
 If you want to\
     \ implement a product analytics tool, you don\u2019t have to use their SDKs to\
     \ send data to them directly.
 You can send data from your warehouse to these products.\
-    \ There is a tool called rockcom.
+    \ There is a tool called Rakam.
 You don\u2019t even need to send data there.\
     \ It just sits on top of your warehouse like a BI tool and offers data analytics\
     \ features."
   who: Arpit